barborico/recipes/Lunch & Dinner/Apple Tempeh Fillets.md

 ## Instructions

 1. Mix together the marinade in a tupperware.
 Cut the tempeh into 1/4-inch-thick and marinate for 4+ hours in the fridge, ideally overnight.
-2. Remove the tempeh from the marinade and saute it over medium heat until golden on both sides and crisp.
-If needed, do this in multiple batches and/or throw a little olive oil in the pan before adding the tempeh.
+2. Strain the solids from the marinade and saute over medium-high heat.
+To get a really even texture, separate out the tempeh first and cook in a thin layer until golden on both sides before adding the other solids.
+If you're lazy like me, throw it all in the pan on higher heat and stir often.
-3. Extract all solids from the marinade and add them to the pan with all the tempeh.
-Cook on medium-high heat, stirring frequently, for a couple minutes to evaporate any remaining liquid.
-4. Sprinkle the liquid aminos over the tempeh and serve.
+3. Cook, stirring frequently, until the tempeh is turning golden and crisp and the liquid has evaporated.
+Sprinkle in more liquid aminos to taste.

 ## Variations